hashhashu/separable-notes/README.md

 * backup `sepNotes.md` before refresh content(backup file is `sepNotes _bak.md`)
 * change root path to `.vscode/sepNotes/`
 * limit file sync speed to avoid typing delay
+* add hint when note position is not appropriate(code below note is important when rematch is needed)
+* add `separableNotes.syncPos` to sync `sepNotes.md` pos with src file(tow file need to be visible)

 #### 0.1.3
 * can add user defined content in the begin of `in sepNotes.md`